YiqiSun1/lab-productivity_andy/README.md

 > Modify your `.bashrc` so that:
 > (1) the previous echo command is removed, and
 > (2) your venv is automatically activated.
-> Recall that `G` is the vim command to move to the end of a file, `dd` deletes the current line, and `cc` changes the current line.
+> Recall that `G` is the Vim command to move to the end of a file, `dd` deletes the current line, and `cc` changes the current line.

 > **Note:**
 > Notice that the exercise above does not ask you to verify that the changes were successful.